litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 ---

-On January 17th 2023, **X41** and **Gitlab** published a report of the source code audit they performed on Git (founded by the **OSTIF** foundation).
+On January 17th 2023, **X41** and **Gitlab** published a report of the source code audit they performed on Git (funded by the **OSTIF** foundation).

-This post is based on the (*great*) report available [here][report_url] and aims to investigate how Rust mitigates some of the vulnerabilities shown in this report, but also to put some light on **what it doesn't** mitigate by itself, and how a programmer can address these issues using good practises.
+This post is based on the (*great*) report available [here][report_url] and aims to investigate how Rust mitigates some of the vulnerabilities shown in this report, but also to put some light on **what it doesn't** mitigate by itself, and how a programmer can address these issues using good practices.

 > The role of these kinds of studies are primordial, and the **OSTIF** allows to
 > fund such initiatives. \\